KenTee96/BRG-27-labs/Day 4/README.md

 - Serve a file for downloading (testdoc.txt)

--Installation of ufw using apt
+- Installation of ufw using apt

--Plan to integrate ufw functions into a script and process the extracted IP for blocking/further actions or monitoring
+- Plan to integrate ufw functions into a script and process the extracted IP for blocking/further actions or monitoring